All Episodes

 And what better way to correct past errors than to turn the creative energies of the free market in the other direction?

-The profit motive will suddenly begin to shift and point the other way toward cleaner fuels, wiser ways, and a healthier planet.
+And in all its power, the profit motive will suddenly begin to shift and point the other way toward cleaner fuels, wiser ways, and a healthier planet.

-Oh man, I you know, ladies and gentlemen, I'm I'm I uh I'm I'm really conflicted here.
+Ladies and gentlemen, I'm really conflicted here.

-This is uh I I I've not faced this situation before.
+I've not faced this situation before.

 And I know of no other thing to do here than to tell you the truth about this.

-Uh this this is embarrassing, and it is frightening.
+This is embarrassing and it is frightening.

 So, cap and trade, as proposed by McCain, as proposed by Obama, as proposed by Hillary, as proposed by Al Gore.

-In other words, U.S. consumers would Be paying higher prices for energy in return for making Chinese industries more efficient and more competitive.
+In other words, U.S. consumers would be paying higher prices for energy in return for making Chinese industries more efficient and more competitive.

 Europe's in the midst of that experience now under the Kyoto Protocol, and most of its reductions so far have been illusory.